-identify situations in which children and/or their families would benefit from 'Pathway to Change' process;
+• identify situations in which children and/or their families would benefit from Early Help;

-- undertake an assessment of the need for Early Help 'Pathway to Change' support when that is appropriate, using the Early Help 'Pathway to Change' process; and - provide targeted Early Help 'Pathway to Change' services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.
-The school will be particularly alert to the potential need for Early Help 'Pathway to Change' support for any child who: - o is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - o is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - o is at risk of modern slavery, trafficking or exploitation; - o is in a family whose circumstances present challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - o has returned home to their family from care; - o is at risk of being radicalised or exploited; - is a privately fostered child. - o is showing early signs of abuse and/or neglect; and/or - o is particularly vulnerable in any of the ways identified in section 6 above.
+- undertake an assessment of the need for Early Help when that is appropriate, using the Early Help Pathway to Change process; and - provide targeted Early Help services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.
+The school will be particularly alert to the potential need for Early Help for any child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - o is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - o has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child. - o is showing early signs of abuse and/or neglect; and/or - o is particularly vulnerable in any of the ways identified in section 6 above.

-The Early Help 'Pathway to Change' process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-Young people in secondary schools may consent to the Early Help 'Pathway to Change' process, possibly including an Early Help 'Pathway to Change' process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
-The school should seek advice from a Targeted Support Officer or the Children and Families Front Door Education Lead in those circumstances.
-The Early Help 'Pathway to Change' process must involve the child and family as well as all the practitioners who are working with them.
+The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
+Young people in secondary schools or FE colleges may consent to Early Help, possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+The school/college should seek advice from a Targeted Support Officer or the Integrated Front Door Education Lead in those circumstances.
+The Early Help Pathway to Change process must involve the child and family as well as all the practitioners who are working with them.
 The student voice is recognised as very important and active listening by staff is essential.
 Each School encourages students to talk to them about matters that may seem awful or small, in line with Protective Behaviours teaching.

-The Foundation will keep the needs and circumstances of children receiving Early Help 'Pathway to Change' support under constant review.
-If the child's situation does not improve and/or the child's parents and/or the child do not consent to Early Help 'Pathway to Change' support, the School will make a judgement about whether, without help, the needs of the child will escalate.
+The Foundation will keep the needs and circumstances of children receiving Early Help under constant review.
+If the child's situation does not improve and/or the child's parents and/or the child do not consent to Early Help, the School will make a judgement about whether, without help, the needs of the child will escalate.
 If so, the School may wish to consult with;

-- Targeted Support Officers - Early Help 'Pathway to Change' Social Worker - Children and Families Front Door/ MASH Education Lead - Early Help 'Pathway to Change' Team Leaders - Children and Families Front Door (MASH)
+- Targeted Support Officers

+- Early Help Social Worker

+- MASH Education Lead

+- Early Help Team Leaders

+- Integrated Front Door (MASH)

-Consultations are available in the Children and Families Front Door (MASH) for practitioners seeking advice about children they are concerned about.
-If you have a concern that a child or young person may be in need of protection or significant harm the DSL/lead professional should contact the Children and Families Front Door (MASH) and submit a referral.
+Consultations are available in the Integrated Front Door (MASH) for practitioners seeking advice about children they are concerned about.
+If you have a concern that a child or young person may be in need of protection or significant harm the DSL/lead professional should contact the Integrated Front Door (MASH) and submit a referral.